microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 <img src="/External/ReadMeImages/Button/MRTK_Button_HowTo_PressableButton.png" width="450">

 ## Interaction States
 In the idle state, the button's front plate is not visible.
 As a finger approaches or a cursor from gaze input targets the surface, the front plate's glowing border becomes visible.
 There is additional highlighting of the fingertip position on the front plate surface.
 When pushed with a finger, the front plate moves with the fingertip.
+When the fingertip touches the surface of the front plate, it shows a subtle pulse effect to give visual feedback of the touch point.

 <img src="/External/ReadMeImages/Button/MRTK_Button_InteractionStates.png" width="600">